dduong166/demo-redis/README.md

-# redis-session-demo overview
+# redis-demo overview
-Demo app that shows session management for a Node.js app using express-sessions and connect-redis.
-Originally created for Redis Day NYC 2019: https://events.redislabs.com/sessions/life-user-session/
+Demo app that shows session & cache management for a Node.js app using express-sessions and connect-redis.

-The app queries an API for ML-generated craft beer names and displays them on the page.
+Session: The app queries an API for ML-generated craft beer names and displays them on the page.
 There is a session management panel that displays session ID, time until the session expires, and the number of beer names viewed in that session.
+Cache: The app queries data from Mysql and save to redis for caching.

 # how to run